Silence on the Mountain Review

 Some patrónes would treat their workers with respect, giving them supplies for their homes, medicine for their children and gifts on holidays (a beneficence that was by no means universal).

 But the moment workers began organizing to demand minimum-wage and acquire ownership of uncultivated lands, allowing them to have a say in politics and sell their own crops on the side, the landowner would cast them out.
 They would be fired and blacklisted as a communist, leaving them bereft of employment in neighboring plantations.
 They would be ejected from their homes, which, because landowners kept them in a constant cycle of debt, rarely belonged to them in the first place (in one case, a peasant woman was evicted as she was going into labor).
-Or they would end up like the first union leader of La Patria, who after the coup was found underneath a bridge with his skull blown apart by a shotgun.
+Or they would end up like the first union leader of La Patria, whose body was found underneath a bridge after the coup, his skull blown apart by a shotgun.

 Javier had been one of those young men.
 A demobilized guerrilla Wilkinson stumbled across in Quetzaltenango following the ’96 peace accord, the muscular man had a pride and sense of confident self-worth that stood in stark contrast to the deferential submissiveness of many indigenous plantation workers, who tended to cap off exchanges with foreigners by saying Para Servirle— “Here to serve.”

 “There was the way he himself looked at people,” Wilkinson writes of Javier.
 “His gaze was steady.
 His eyes expressive… (he) didn’t nod unless he agreed with what was said.
 He didn’t laugh unless he was amused.
 You could tell that, if challenged, he would stand his ground—and, if necessary, push back.
 It wasn’t that he was belligerent, or even unfriendly.
 It was just that he had stopped being para servirlea long time ago.”